Seven reasons why a Rails, Redux, React, and React Native stack is fantastic for new startups

-Having recently transitioned from Code Fellows into the Managing Director role over at Prota Ventures, I'm now in a position where I need to update the advice I give myself and aspiring startup founders regarding a go-to software stack.
+I'm now, however, in a position where I need to update the advice I give myself and aspiring startup founders regarding a go-to software stack.

 You can imagine how attempting to do all this work in the web process would be a slow experience.
 Before ActiveJob, Rails developers were left to hack together their own solution (full of gotchas like not being able to send an ActiveRecord object to the job).
 But now we have a built-in solution that will perform background jobs for us in memory, which is nice for the very-early-stages of a startup that doesn't want to pay the additional hosting cost of background workers.
 ActiveJob then easily supports queuing solutions like Delayed Job or Sidekiq/Resque with Redis as needed.

 The main point is to ensure that all Rails apps will have a job infrastructure in place, even if it's in the form of an “immediate runner”.
 We can then have framework features and other gems build on top of that, without having to worry about API differences between Delayed Job and Resque.
 Picking your queuing backend becomes more of an operational concern, then.
 And you'll be able to switch between them without having to rewrite your jobs.

 Predictably containing state in client, server, and native apps (Redux)